tooploox/holo/README.md

       * You can import models as a series of VTK models.
 The [input format specification is here](https://github.com/MicroscopeIT/holo/tree/master/Input%20documentation).
 Example VTK model is inside `Test Model` subdirectory there.
 This is the advised format, that supports animation using blend shapes.

       * You can import models with each layer loaded from Unity assets (so it can be .obj, .prefab or any other model format supported by Unity).
+Example is inside `unity/Holo/Assets/Test Models/Skull/` in this repository.

   * Upload AssetBundles with models into Hololens headset
   * Run application